AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 | Con3   | 3   | 3 - ConTag in info table | 1 - ConTag in info table |
 | Con4   | -   | 3 - ConTag in info table | 1 - ConTag in info table |

+We can see how in the old scheme large families when evaluated where always tagged with `1` and the constructors tag had to be fetched from the info table.

+In the new scheme this is only the case if we can't encode the constructor tag in the tag bits (while reserving the highest tag to indicate a tag needed to be fetched from the info table).

 ## Compacting GC